andrewthegr8/Term-Project-ME-405/docs/source/drivingalgorithm.rst

 Using these, the algorithm computes the *error vector* pointing from Romi toward the next waypoint and then determines the angular misalignment between Romi’s heading and this vector.
-This angle, called the *heading error* :math:`\alpha`, is the primary quantity used for rotational control.
+This angle, or the *heading error* :math:`\alpha`, is the primary quantity used for rotational control.

 Vector Definitions